CheckUser: Incidents

 A cabal of Croatian Wikipedia administrators conspired to coordinate the abuse they were normally elected to defend against.
 One co-conspirator CheckUser was installed to "eventually fabricate checkuser data to try and secure [Admin 2's] innocence."
 By controlling this position, the cabal had free rein to successfully violate Wikipedia policies while editing articles.

-CheckUsers helped uncover at least 381 editors writing promotional material and running the Orangemoody extortion scam.
+Checkusers helped uncover at least 381 editors writing promotional material and running the Orangemoody extortion scam.
 The cleanup of articles was deferred to other editors.

 British conservative politicians denied allegations that an account belonged to their chairman.
 In the end, the disclosure of personal information was found to be unjustified and tenuous for the case.
 The accuser's CheckUser permissions were removed to prevent biased exertion of "political or social control".

-A user named Essjay falsely claimed to have multiple university degrees.
-He attained a position of community trust and became a CheckUser.
-This was a Wikipedia problem because according to Kozminski University, IP addresses are considered sensitive information.
+A user named Essjay falsely claimed to have multiple university degrees; he attained a position of community trust and became a CheckUser.
+This was a Wikipedia problem because according to Dariusz Jemielniak at Kozminski University, IP addresses are considered sensitive information.
 The general concern with this position is that it can be inappropriately used to unmask what should remain anonymous accounts.